trgilmore/health/README.md

 ## Automation

 ScarletKnight310 used a Windows automation tool to automate the process, but if you have a Mac or Linux, you can use cronjobs to accomplish the same thing.
+(This is set for every Monday at 10am through May, I recommend using https://crontab.guru/ to determine the correct cron syntax)

 ```
 crontab -e